 A shark fence extends across the lagoon’s entrance, and the public is permitted to swim and snorkel in the lagoon.

-The theme park was founded in 1984, and is under the management and marketing of the Mexican-owned Experiencias Xcaret Group.
+The theme park was founded in 1984 and is under the management and marketing of the Mexican-owned Experiencias Xcaret Group.
 Over the years, Xel-Ha evolved into a modern-day eco-park that celebrates and preserves the area’s ecological richness.

-From 2010 to 2015, Experiencias Xcaret has been recognized as one of The Best Mexican Companies.
+From 2010 to 2015, Experiencias Xcaret was recognized as one of the best Mexican companies.

-In early 2014, Xel-ha became the first tourist park in the world to obtain an EarthCheck Gold certification, in part because the park invests in sustainability programs, buys local products and trains its staff on environmental care and preservation.
+In early 2014, Xel-ha became the first tourist park in the world to obtain an EarthCheck Gold certification.
+The park invests in sustainability programs, buys local products, and trains its staff on environmental care and preservation.